 Yes, you can apply for a car loan if you wish to purchase a car leased by you.

 Yes, Mercedes Benz is considered to be a high-end, luxurious model and hence you will have to pay a higher rental as compared to other car models which cost less in the market comparatively.

-Yes, it is mandatory for you to have a driving license in order to lease a car.
+Yes, it is mandatory for you to have a driving licence in order to lease a car.

 Display of any trademarks, tradenames, logos and other subject matters of intellectual property belong to their respective intellectual property owners.
 Display of such IP along with the related product information does not imply BankBazaar's partnership with the owner of the Intellectual Property or issuer/manufacturer of such products.